 Financial assistance to member states granted by institutions such as the African Development Bank (AfDB) for climate change redress was being diverted to political purposes, Amanzuru claimed.
 The AU needed to design appropriate accountability mechanisms for these funds, he urged.
 The AU certainly does face serious funding challenges with regard to its capacity to respond to climate change.
 In 2016 the AfDB estimated that Africa was accessing only about 3% of international climate ﬁnance.

 “At the national level there is inadequacy in governments’ capacity at the human and institutional level to meet international standards and fund eligibility requirements,” NEPAD’s Ababio told Africa in Fact.
 Without external support, African countries would only be able to implement about 30% of their commitments in terms of the Paris Agreement, he warned.

-Kinshasa-born Issi Sikita da Silva is an award-winning freelance journalist.
-Winner of the SADC Media 2010 Awards in the print category, he has travelled extensively across Africa and lived in South Africa for 18 years, where he worked in the media industry for 10 years.
-He is currently based in West Africa.
+Kinshasa-born Issa Sikiti da Silva is an award-winning freelance journalist.
+Winner of the SADC Media 2010 Awards in the print category, he has travelled extensively across the African continent.
+He lived in South Africa for 18 years, where he worked for 10 years as a journalist before leaving for West Africa, and later to East Africa, to work as a foreign correspondent.
+He is currently based in Nairobi, Kenya.